Note: this post is now on blog.searchmysite.net at https://blog.searchmysite.net/posts/searchmysite.net-update-seeding-and-scaling/.

 I’ve also replaced references to “the non-commercial web” and “independent websites” with references to “personal websites” to try to give the site a clearer focus.
 I still like the idea of listing small independent websites beyond just personal websites, e.g. the independent B&B sites I mention in London to Orkney, and most of the NC500, in an electric car, but I should get the personal websites listing working really well first, and of course see if there is any interest in extending.

-Pre-loading the search index
+Pre-loading the search index Link to heading

 The original idea behind listing only owner-verified sites was that it would increase the chances of a user finding something useful or interesting.
 The theory was that if someone cares enough about their site to go through the process of validating ownership, then the chances are that they also care about the quality of the content on their site, and the higher the percentage of quality content in the search index, the better the results are likely to be.
 The problem with this is that it suffers from a form of cold start problem, i.e. while it might have resulted in a better search in the long term, it was a less useful search (with little content) in the short term.
 Much of the early feedback reinforced this.
 The average consumer wants something that is good now, not to help build something that may be better later.